natethegreat34/Cooking-Strawberries/README.md

 ### Nathan Cook and Timothy Stansberry
+# Description
+	This game is a tower defense game.
+It contains four types of enemy ships: normal, quick, heavy, and boss.
+The normal ships are nothing special, quick ships are extra fast, heavy ships have extra health, and the boss ship has slightly extra speed and extra health.
+In order to defend the off screen castle, the player is provided four defense options: rocket launcher, laser shooter, cannon, and forcefield.
+The rockets launcher shoots a tracking missle at a ship, the laser shooter shoots a laser that can hit more than one ship, the cannon shoots a cannon ball but at a fast rate, and forcefield slows down the ships in its range.
+The aim of the game is to survive all 10 levels and beat the boss.

 # Directions
 	1) Press the play button
 	2) The game will start automatically and the next level will begin after a buffer,